Arno Wolle

-Arno Wolle (24 February 1903 in Copenhagen, Denmark – 2 July 1988 in Wicklow County, Ireland) was a Danish naturopath and mathematician.
+Arno Wolle (24 February 1903 in Copenhagen, Denmark – 2 July 1988 in County Wicklow, Ireland) was a Danish naturopath and mathematician.

 Biography

 Wolle worked as a mathematician at the Danish Department of Defense and later at the Ministry of Finance.
 He is primarily known for the herbal blends that he developed.
 His works about herbal blends involved observation and examination of medicinal plants and their usages.
 In the course of his work, he created more than 100 herbal mixtures.
 These mixtures were subsequently distributed in Denmark via reform houses and drugstores.
 Wolle became a known alternative practitioner after Danish newspaper BT claimed in a report about his herbal medicines having the ability to cure many diseases.
 Consequently, it was reported that his telephone number, 114 in Kattinge went broken as many started to try to reach him.
 It was also reported that, during the peak of his practice, he used to visit 30 to 40 patients per day.
 Journalist Tabita Wulff in A Swedish newspaper addressed him as the 'Herb King of The North'.
 Furthermore, a song about him and his achievements was played in the Danish hit parade.